EthyMoney/Adafruit-Pi-Stock-Bot/README.md

   * "chat:write.customize",
   * and "chat:write.public".
 * Now scroll back up and click the "Install to Workspace" button.
 Allow the app access to your workspace using the "Allow" button on the screen that appears.
 * You will now be shown a page with your bot token.
-Copy the "Bot User OAuth Token" and paste it in the slackBotToken parameter in the `config.json`.
+Copy the "Bot User OAuth Token" and paste it in the token field of the slack section of `config.json`.
 KEEP THIS TOKEN SAFE AND PRIVATE!
 * Create at least one channel for the bot to post into.
-Put the name of the channel into the `config.json` under "channelName" in the slack section.
+Put the name of the channel into the `config.json` under the channelName field in the slack section.

 ### Final Configuration Steps and Bot Startup

 * In the `config.json` file:
   * Indicate whether you are using the Discord bot, Slack bot, or even both, using the `enableBot` option in the Discord and Slack sections of the config file.
 These are both on(true) by default, adjust them accordingly if needed.
-Remember you can't start without at least one on, why would you try that anyway?
+Remember, you can't start without at least one on, but why would you try that anyway?
   * Enter the update interval in seconds for `updateIntervalSeconds` (default is 60 seconds).
   * Set any models you don't wish to monitor to false under the `modelsSelection` section (all are enabled(true) by default).
   * Choose whether or not you want to have sleep mode enabled using `enableSleepMode`.
 Sleep mode just prevents the bot from querying Adafruit overnight when restocks aren't happening (this is enabled(true) by default).
 Prevents needless spam to Adafruit's servers while they are closed.
 * Yay!
 You are now ready to start your bot!
 Go ahead and run `npm start` in a terminal of the project directory to launch the bot!.
 * If you are using the Discord bot, be sure to make use of the roles that the bot created!
 Add them to yourself and others so you get mentioned when stock comes in.
+* That's it!
+I hope you get the shiny new Pi you've been looking for! :)

+### Optional Final Configuration

-* Optional: You can daemonize the app using PM2 and a process file has been provided to do so.
+* You can daemonize the app using PM2.
+A PM2 process definition file has been provided to do so.
 Simply run `pm2 start process.json` in the project directory to start the bot as a daemon.
-You can also use the `pm2 monit` command to monitor the bot's status and logs.
+You can also use the `pm2 monit` command to monitor the bot's status and log output.
 Starting it this way will allow to run in the background and also restart automatically if it crashes for any reason.
 If on Linux, you can use the `pm2 startup` command to have the bot start on system boot.
 See the [PM2 docs](https://pm2.keymetrics.io/docs/usage/quick-start/) for more info.
-* That's it!
-I hope you get the shiny new Pi you've been looking for! :)
+Highly recommended to use this run method if you want more a of "set it and forget it" experience.
+It's great!

+### That's Cool and All, But, Docker Support When?

+Soon.
+I'm working on it.
+I promise.
+It should be ready for the final release of V2 (not beta).

 <br>

 ## Here's What the Notification Messages Look Like